JahagirdarAmey/KubernetesNotes/practice/practice.md

 </details>

-<details>What is the state of the container 'agentx' in the pod 'webapp'?
-Wait for it to finish the 'ContainerCreating' state<summary></summary>
+<details><summary>What is the state of the container 'agentx' in the pod 'webapp'?
+Wait for it to finish the 'ContainerCreating' state</summary>

 ```yaml
 kubectl describe pod webapp